comorment/matlabruntime/README.md

 An example application called magicsquare provided via `` magifsquare.zip ``  Hence you can unzip and use this previously compiled application.
 If you do this, you can reach the corresponding application at /magicsquare/for_redistribution_files_only/magicsquare

-Alternatively, you can build your own application via terminal as
+Alternatively, you can build your own application from the actual mfile via terminal as

   ```
  mcc -m magicsquare.m